ESDLMapEditorESSIM/esdl-mapeditor/README.md

 Prerequisites are Docker and docker-compose.
 Also, the Docker toolsuite needs to be running.

+1. Copy the proper env file to .env, for example `cp .env.open-source .env`

-1. Build the local Docker image: `docker-compose -f docker/docker-compose.dev.yml build`
+2. Build the local Docker image: `docker-compose -f docker/docker-compose.dev.yml build`

-2. Run the container: `docker-compose -f docker/docker-compose.dev.yml up`.
+3. Run the container: `docker-compose -f docker/docker-compose.dev.yml up`.

 Every change made to the code will automatically reload the application, both the Python as well as the Vue part.
 The above commands can also be found in the `Makefile`, for convenience.